How to Mount Scope on AR 15: Step-by-Step Guide for Accuracy

 A small mistake can cause big problems.
 Take your time, and don’t be afraid to start over if something feels wrong.

-Choosing The Best Scope For Your Ar-15
+Choosing The Best Scope For Your AR-15

 Mounting is only half the battle—the right scope makes a big difference.
 Consider these factors when choosing: